MillenniumMachines/millenniummachines.github.io/docs/milo/manual/chapters/60_z_axis_assembly.md

 ---

 !!! tip
-    Make sure there is a `67mm` vertical spacing between the lower and upper column plates.
+    Ensure a `67mm` vertical spacing between the lower and upper column plates.
 The top of the thin part of the uppermost column plate should be flush with the top surface of the C-Beams.

 ![](../img/z_axis_assembly/y_axis_step_47.png){: .shadow}